Skip to main content

 Motorväg i skogslandskap.
 Foto: Kelly på Pexels.

-E-Charge gathers 14 actors that in collaboration develop, test and demonstrate battery electric long-haul truck transports.
+E-Charge gathers a large consortium of actors that in collaboration develop, test and demonstrate battery electric long-haul truck transports.
 The tests will be carried out on real logistic flows in Sweden and will be adapted to the drivers’ driving and resting times, where they can drive for 4.5 hours, rest and charge for 45 minutes and then drive for another 4.5 hours.

 Scalable system solutions are developed in cooperation, with the power to accelerate the development towards more sustainable transports.